Use tools listed on this page to test Matter samples and develop Matter applications in the nRF Connect SDK.

 To build and develop Matter applications, you need the GN meta-build system.
 This system generates the Ninja files that the nRF Connect SDK uses.

-If you are updating from the nRF Connect SDK version earlier than v1.5.0, see the GN installation instructions.
+The GN is automatically installed with the nRF Connect SDK’s Toolchain Manager when you install the SDK automatically.
+If you are updating from the nRF Connect SDK version earlier than v1.5.0 or you are installing the nRF Connect SDK manually, see the GN installation instructions.

 The following figure shows the available Matter controllers in the nRF Connect SDK.

-Because Matter is based on the Thread network, you can use the following Thread tools when working with Matter in the nRF Connect SDK.
+You can use the following Thread tools when working with Matter in the nRF Connect SDK using the Matter over Thread setup.

 The Thread Border Router is a specific type of Border Router device that provides connectivity from the IEEE 802.15.4 network to adjacent networks on other physical layers (such as Wi-Fi or Ethernet).
 Border Routers provide services for devices within the IEEE 802.15.4 network, including routing services for off-network operations.